shinebarbados-ctrl/shine-autoreply/DEPLOY.md

 `DRY_RUN=true` is deliberate.
 The server will log replies rather than send them until you flip it.

-The two tokens above are randomly generated for you.
-Replace them with your own if you prefer, just keep `WEBHOOK_VERIFY_TOKEN` matching what you give Meta in Step 6.
+Both tokens are deliberately blank here.
+Never commit them to a repo.
+Paste the values Claude gave you in chat directly into Railway, and keep `WEBHOOK_VERIFY_TOKEN` matching what you give Meta in Step 6.

 ### The four blanks